-During the Playoffs and World Series, the nights of rest rule is suspended but the innings per game and week still stand.
-Two innings per game is the limit in order to pitch back-to-back days.
+During the Playoffs, the nights of rest rule is suspended but the pitches per game and week still stand.
+46 pitches (11 or 12) and 40 pitches (10) per game is the limit in order to pitch back-to-back days.

 Players can pitch and catch in the same game.
 Please use proper judgment when using a player in both capacities during a game.

 Must wear batting helmets.
 If a helmet comes off, the base runner must pick up the helmet, place it back on his head, and then continue.
 If the player does not pick up the helmet, and is not subsequently tagged out, he may advance only to the next base from the point the helmet came off.